Praveen26198/Praveen26198/README.md

 - 👋 Hi, I’m @Praveen26198
-- 👀 I’m interested in GAMIMG
+- 👀 I’m interested in GAMING
 - 🌱 I’m currently learning UNITY 3D
 - 💞️ I’m looking to collaborate on VR
 - 📫 How to reach me ...